 The levain in this recipe is used to time using the starter at the most opportune moment in its growth process.
-If you want, you can replace it with 450 grams of mature sourdough starter.
+You can replace it with 450 grams of the mature sourdough starter.

 |90g||starter (100% hydration)||50.0%|

-To get that chewy and dense texture which is a hallmark of a classic bagel, we need a pretty low hydration dough.
+We need a pretty low hydration dough to get that chewy and dense texture that is a hallmark of a classic bagel.
 This one sits at around 55%.

-The higher protein bread flour will help accentuate the chewy texture and the milk powder will aid in getting the right browning.
+The higher protein bread flour will help accentuate the chewy texture, and the milk powder will aid in getting the proper browning.

 If you want to tweak or play around with the formula, you can do so here in my Bread Calculator.